paulio/paulmarsh/content/apps/obs-remote.md

 # Installing OBS REMOTE
 Before you can use OBS Remote you must install Web Socket add-in and enter the connection details into OBS Remote.
 This guide will take you through that.
+** NB Make a note of the port number your use during the installation **

 ## Add Web Socket Add-In to your OBS Installion
 OBS REMOTE requires a Web Socket add-in to installed on OBS.
 You can install